 Industry experience.
 We believe that experience as an executive, director or other leadership position in the energy industry is an important consideration for service on the Board.
-Individuals with specific industry experience bring pertinent background and knowledge to the Board, providing valuable perspective on issues specific to the Company's business.
+Individuals with specific industry experience also brings pertinent background and knowledge to the Board, providing valuable perspective on issues specific to the Company's business.

 Financial Reporting/Finance/Banking experience.
-The Company measures its operating and strategic performance by reference to financial targets.
-In addition, accurate financial reporting and robust auditing are critical to the Company's success.
+We measure our operating and strategic performance by reference to financial targets.
+In addition, accurate financial reporting and robust auditing are critical to our success.
 As a result, we believe it is important that directors have finance and financial reporting experience.
 We seek to have multiple directors who qualify as audit committee financial experts.
 In addition, we also believe it is important to have knowledge in capital markets, both debt and equity.
 We also expect all of our directors to be financially knowledgeable.